gokdis/server/README.md

 * Log in at [https://gokdis.ecosys.eu/](https://gokdis.ecosys.eu/login)

-* Import the SAR file into Insomnia or Postman to see the available endpoints.
+* Import the HAR file into Insomnia or Postman to see the available endpoints.